 than one per department until all departments are represented and with a maximum of two per department.
 The CRTPC shall be elected by secret ballot by the end of the third week in April preceding the academic year in which it will serve.
 Those eligible to vote are probationary and tenured faculty members of the college.
 A majority of votes cast, by secret ballot, shall be required for election.
 Should a majority not be obtained among candidates from a department, a run-off election will be conducted between the two who have the largest number of votes.
 The results of the election shall be reported to the dean who shall arrange for the CRTPC to convene and elect its chair before the end of the spring term.

-When there is no CRTPC, all responsibilities as defined in this policy will default to the University RTP Committee (URTPC).
+In cases where a college is unable to constitute a CRTPC from the eligible faculty of that college, that college may join with another college to form a joint CRTPC made up of eligible faculty from both of the colleges.
+This joint CRTPC will undertake the responsibilities for both colleges.
+In cases where a college is unable to join with another college to form a joint CRTPC, all responsibilities as defined in this policy will default to the University RTP Committee (URTPC).
+A college shall make every effort to constitute a CRTPC from the eligible faculty of that college before a joint CRTPC or a default to URTPC is considered.

 Faculty members who serve on CRTPCs must be full time tenured and at full professor rank.